Jonatt01/NYCU-EOS-2023-Spring/README.md

 # NYCU-EOS-2023-Spring

+## Pre-test
+- The codes inside Pre-test folder is not the test of 2023.
+These are sample questions from previous pre-test `past_exams_1`.
+- The pre-test questions of 2023 is in `entrance_exam_2023`.

 ## Pre-lab
-- The codes inside Pre-lab folder is not the pre-lab of 2023.
-These are sample questions from previous pre-lab `past_exams_1`.
-- The pre-lab question of 2023 is `pre_lab2023`.
+- This lab is only environment setting.

 ## Lab3
 - led_driver.c is the driver for the leds connnected to GPIO pins